Research output per year

 Dr Giunti's research sits on the intersection of Organizational Behaviour, Human Resource Management, and Psychology.
 In her research she adopts both qualitative and quantitative methods.

-Current and published research focuses on themes around work-life balance, well-being, entrepreneurship, work identity.
+Current and published research focuses on themes around work-life interface, well-being, entrepreneurship, work identity.

-1. Work-life balance: on this theme, Dr Giunti is PI of a comparative study of work-life balance across demographic groups, for which she has won a grant from the University of St Andrews.
+1. Work-life interface: on this theme, Dr Giunti is PI of a comparative study of work-life interface across demographic groups, for which she has won a grant from the University of St Andrews.
 The project is a collaborative work with Prof. Donnelly and Dr Radcliffe from the University of Liverpool (UK).
-The work has been awarded the best conference paper award at the Work-Family Researchers Network conference 2024, Montreal (Canada) wfrn.org/news/congratulations-to-the-recipients-of-the-wfrn-2024-best-conference-paper-award
+The work has been awarded the 'Best conference paper award' at the Work-Family Researchers Network conference 2024, Montreal (Canada) wfrn.org/news/congratulations-to-the-recipients-of-the-wfrn-2024-best-conference-paper-award

 2. Entrepreneurship: on this theme, she has conducted a cross-country mixed-methods study on academic entrepreneurship, drawing on the concept of work identity, and contributing to the literature of entrepreneurship with a redefinition of academic entrepreneurship through a social entrepreneurship lens.
 This work originates from Dr Giunti's PhD project, which was funded by ESRC.